NotAwesome2/CustomOpenBlocks/README.md

 1. Shut down your server and install inf-id MCGalaxy_.dll if you do not already have it.
 This will enable blocks past ID 255 to work.
 2. Copy the contents of `blockdefs` into your server's blockdefs folder.
 3. Copy the contents of `blockprops` into your server's blockprops folder.
+If this folder doesn't exist, just create it.
 4. Start up your server.
 5. Use `/texture global https://garbage.loan/f/Goodly/customopenblocks.zip`